Spectral form factor and energy correlations in banded random matrices: Long-range spectral statistics of BRM

 \section{Long-range spectral statistics of BRM}

-In this section, we investigate two additional measures that also capture short- and long-range energy correlations, the level number variance and the power spectrum, and we identify the Thouless energy, $\Eth$~\cite{Thouless1974, Altshuler1986, Altshuler1988, Bertrand2016, Serbyn2017, Sutradhar2019}.
+In this section, we investigate two measures that capture short- as well as long-range energy correlations, the level number variance and the power spectrum, and we identify the Thouless energy, $\Eth$~\cite{Thouless1974, Altshuler1986, Altshuler1988, Bertrand2016, Serbyn2017, Sutradhar2019, Sierant2019}.
 In the ergodic phase, the Thouless energy determines the energy scale below which any two energy levels are correlated as in the GOE.
-The analysis developed here helps to understand why the SFF of a BRM in the nonergodic phase exhibits a correlation hole despite the absence of short-range energy correlations.